jazzominy/react-form/README.md

 #### Creating the build

 To run the sample, build script must be executed.
 Make sure [`grunt`](http://gruntjs.com) and [`bower`](https://bower.io) are installed.
 Run the command `npm run build`.
 Once the commands run successfully, launch `index.html` in `sample` folder.
 The minified precompiled versions of the `app.js` and `form.js` are also created in `sample/js` folder

+## Validation

+This component also includes validation using [Bootstrap Validator](https://github.com/1000hz/bootstrap-validator).
+To enable it, set the value of `validator` property of `config` object to true

+    config = {
+        ...
+        validator: true
+        ...
+    }

+This will initialize the validator.
+In order to specify the field as required, just set the `required` property for the field config to true

+    {
+        label: "Password",
+        value: "Hello",
+        type: "password",
+        required: true
+    }

+If the required fields are blank, the `submit` button will be shown disabled.
+The `onSubmit` function will still be executed for an invalid form.
+The form is invalid, is indicated by the value of `defaultPrevented` property of `event` parameter passed to `onSubmit` function.
+A value of true indicates the form is invalid